Article Translations: (Spanish)

 What Is Marijuana?

 Marijuana is usually rolled and smoked like a cigarette (joints or doobies), or put in hollowed-out cigars (blunts), pipes (bowls), or water pipes (bongs).
+Recently, it has become increasingly popular for people to inhale marijuana or stronger marijuana extracts using a vaporizer (called "vaping" or "dabbing").
 Some people mix it into food or brew it as a tea.

 The main active chemical in marijuana is THC (delta-9-tetrahydrocannabinol).
 When someone smokes marijuana, THC goes from the lungs into the bloodstream.
 From there, it ends up in the brain and other organs.

-THC also connects with receptors on nerve cells in other parts of the brain.
-When those parts of the brain affect thinking, memory, coordination, and concentration, it can cause unwanted side effects, including:
+THC also connects with receptors on nerve cells in other parts of the brain that affect thinking, memory, coordination, and concentration.
+This can cause unwanted side effects, including:

 - problems with memory and learning

 These side effects are temporary, but they can make it dangerous to do things like drive while under the influence of marijuana.